andersganander/record_store/README.md

 ## Site Owner Goals
 - To make the user curious to visit the physical store by:
-    - Showing records that can be found in the store
+    - Showing records that can be found in the store.
-    - Inform users about upcoming events both in the store and elsewhere
+    - Inform users about upcoming events both in the store and elsewhere.
-    - Re-create the same atmosphere on the web site as in the store
+    - Re-create the same atmosphere on the web site as in the store.

 ## User Stories
 - ### First time user